brk4lp/Tiny11-GUI/README.md

 5. Review the selected options, start the build, and follow the live log.

 > [!IMPORTANT]
-> Use a legitimately obtained Windows ISO and test generated images in a virtual machine before deploying them.
-Removing system components or disabling security/update features can reduce compatibility, serviceability, and security.
+> Removing system components or disabling security/update features can reduce compatibility, serviceability, and security.

 ## Works on debloated Windows too